gbv/PICA-Data/README.md

 ## pica\_split( $record)

-Returns the record splitted into multiple records for each level.
+Returns the record splitted into individual records for each level.

 ## pica\_sort( $record )